 In Bethlehem, PA, Peeps, the signature marshmallow treats, receive recognition on more than just Easter.
 In fact, an entire festival is named after the cute little candies.
 Peepfest takes place in late December and includes a 5k race, live music, and other festivities.
 People wear Peep hats and Peep costumes resembling the squishy snacks.
-The festival ends at the start of the New Year with the dropping of an 85-pound artificial Peep, while everyone chants, "Drop that Peep!"
+The festival ends at the start of the fresh year with the dropping of an 85-pound artificial Peep, while everyone chants, "Drop that Peep!"

 An Opossum in a Cage

 Brasstown is known as the Opossum Capital of the World and it is proud.
-Each December, the town "delicately lowers" a live opossum in celebration of the new year.
+Each December, the town "delicately lowers" a live opossum in celebration of the coming year.
 Clay Logan, the founder of the event, says it is "good old redneck fun."
 The event is intended to pay tribute to the marsupials that reside around the town and has, in the past, included singing by the local church choir, jokes, and firing of muskets.